Allison Dweh

 Allison Dweh (born 14 March 1990), also known as Dweh Allison, is a Liberian footballer who plays for Watanga FC as a forward.
+He has also played for the Liberia national team.

 Club career

 Dweh spent his early career in Liberia, playing for local sides in Monrovia.

 In 2011, he was signed by Palmeiras to play for their B team, becoming the first Liberian footballer to play in Brazil.

 International career

 Dweh made his international debut for the Liberia national football team on 22 June 2015, in a 3-1 loss to Guinea, in which he scored his team's goal.